pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 Name the player a one-character name like `A` or `I`.

-Name the rival `AaRRSA*`, where the asterisk is the character below S.
+Name the rival `AaRRSA×`, where × is the character below S.

 ### Pallet Town